inside/vim-search-pulse/README.md

 ## Description

 When you perform a search, the cursor jumps to the closest match.
 It's often hard to locate it's new position.
-With this plugin the cursor line will "pulse" thus requiring your eyes attention.
+With this plugin the cursor line (by default) or the search pattern will "pulse" thus requiring your eyes attention.

 For the cursor line to be set only in the active window you may want to install this plugin: https://github.com/vim-scripts/CursorLineCurrentWindow